Species: Fixed species

 When observers in the Early Modern period began to develop systems of organization for living things, they placed each kind of animal or plant into a context.
 Many of these early delineation schemes would now be considered whimsical: schemes included consanguinity based on colour (all plants with yellow flowers) or behaviour (snakes, scorpions and certain biting ants).
 John Ray, an English naturalist, was the first to attempt a biological definition of species in 1686, as follows:

 In the 18th century, the Swedish scientist Carl Linnaeus classified organisms according to shared physical characteristics, and not simply based upon differences.
-He established the idea of a taxonomic hierarchy of classification based upon observable characteristics and intended to reflect natural relationships.
-At the time, however, it was still widely believed that there was no organic connection between species, no matter how similar they appeared.
-This view was influenced by European scholarly and religious education, which held that the categories of life are dictated by God, forming an Aristotelian hierarchy, the scala naturae or great chain of being.
+Like many contemporary systematists, he established the idea of a taxonomic hierarchy of classification based upon observable characteristics and intended to reflect natural relationships.
+At the time, however, it was still widely believed that there was no organic connection between species (except, possibly, between those of a given genus), no matter how similar they appeared.
+This view was influenced by European scholarly and religious education, which held that the taxa had been created by God, forming an Aristotelian hierarchy, the scala naturae or great chain of being.
 However, whether or not it was supposed to be fixed, the scala (a ladder) inherently implied the possibility of climbing.

 Mutability

 In viewing evidence of hybridisation, Linnaeus recognised that species were not fixed and could change; he did not consider that new species could emerge and maintained a view of divinely fixed species that may alter through processes of hybridisation or acclimatisation.
 By the 19th century, naturalists understood that species could change form over time, and that the history of the planet provided enough time for major changes.
 Jean-Baptiste Lamarck, in his 1809 Zoological Philosophy, described the transmutation of species, proposing that a species could change over time, in a radical departure from Aristotelian thinking.

-In 1859, Charles Darwin and Alfred Russel Wallace provided a compelling account of evolution and the formation of new species.
+In 1858, Charles Darwin and Alfred Russel Wallace provided a compelling account of evolution and the formation of new species.
 Darwin argued that it was populations that evolved, not individuals, by natural selection from naturally occurring variation among individuals.
 This required a new definition of species.
 Darwin concluded that species are what they appear to be: ideas, provisionally useful for naming groups of interacting individuals, writing: